 Hot Embers, No Flames

-The most important thing to remember when using a stick to cook fish over a campfire is that there shouldn’t be any fire at all!
+The most important thing to remember when using a stick to cook fresh fish over a campfire is that there shouldn’t be any fire at all!
 The most effective way to cook the fish to smoky deliciousness is to wait until the fire has died down and hot embers are left burning in the fire pit.
 While holding onto the stick, place the whole fish over the embers and turn often as it cooks.
-In no time, you’ll enjoy flaky, cooked fresh fish-on-a-stick.
+In no time, you’ll enjoy flaky, cooked fish-on-a-stick – and that’s how to cook fish on a campfire!

 Using Tin Foil to Cook Fish Over a Campfire

 Just like with cooking fish over a campfire with a stick, start with the whole (remove the head if you prefer) fish with the skin still intact.
-Cook over a low flame or campfire that has died down to burning embers.
-When you use a sealed foil pouch, it creates moist flaky fish that’s full of flavor, especially when you add a few extras inside the pouch.
+Cook over a low flame or campfire that has died down to hot coals.
+You can also put the fish packed in foil directly in the hot coals.
+When you use a sealed foil pouch, it creates moist flaky fish that’s full of flavor, especially when you add lemon slices (or a few extras) inside the pouch.

 Steps to Take When Cooking Fish Over a Campfire With Tin Foil

-- Grab enough tin foil to liberally cover (create a sealed pouch) the entire fish.
+- Grab enough tin foil to liberally cover (create a sealed foil pouch) the entire fish.

 - Rub the fish with oil or butter to keep it from sticking to the foil.